whipowill/d2-qolbot/README.md

 - Gallows humor remarks as you play
 - Capture waypoints as you go
+- Pickup quest items as you go
-- Complete quests as you go (work in progress)
+- Complete quests as they are able in town
 - Custom inventory sizes to accomodate your mods
 - Infinite stash support for PlugY